I spent one of my precious Audible tokens on The Singularity Trap, so I hoped it would be good.

 I first thought that ‘exclusive’ meant the book was unavailable anywhere else.
 In truth there’s a Kindle version, so you don’t need to listen to the audiobook to get into Dennis E. Taylor’s world.
 Taylor, after all, is better known for the Bobiverse and I imagine many fans will be interested in this serious sci-fi.
 In practice, this book has been commissioned by Audible Studios and the only way to listen to it is via Audible.

 I’ve listened to about a dozen Audible books, and The Singularity Trap is an exception because it flirts with special effects.
-The narrator is Ray Porter, who does a fantastic job of bringing the cast and crew to life, but and the effects I think may have been added are subtle.
+The narrator is Ray Porter, who does a fantastic job of bringing the cast and crew to life, but the effects are subtle.
 When characters call others via radios and tannoys then the voice carries that slightly scratchy and distant tone.
-It might just be that Porter is fantastic at reading, able to cast his voice that way, but I think it’s subtle audio effects.
+It might just be that Porter is fantastic at reading and able to cast his voice that way, but I think it’s subtle audio effects.
 Either way, the nudge is significant.

 The story follows Ivan Pritchard who has run out of chances to make a living on Earth.
 He’s signed up for a mining ship called the Mad Astra in the hope that it finds valuable resources out there in space and he earns enough money to feed his family.